 Reducing the carbon footprint of our operations and our own investments

-We believe that companies are duty bound to advance the objective of tackling climate change on their own, regardless of any legal or regulatory requirements to do so.
+We believe that companies are duty bound to tackle climate change on their own, regardless of any legal or regulatory requirements to do so.

-Since the end of 2020 our balance sheet is effectively carbon free.
-This was achieved by selling more than CHF 250 million of treasury positions.
+Since the end of 2020 our balance sheet is effectively fossil fuel free.
+This was achieved by selling treasury positions in oil and gas producers amounting to more than CHF 250 million.
 We also no longer use our balance sheet to seed investment strategies with fossil fuel producers and extractors and have never offered commercial loans to any such organisations.
 In order to ensure continued compliance with this commitment, we use data from a recognized external provider to update the list of excluded companies on a semi-annual basis.
 We also conduct regular spot checks to ensure data integrity.

 Irrespective of what we are doing to reduce the environmental impact of our own operations and investments, we know our biggest impact relates to how we actively manage our clients’ assets and the commitments we make in this regard.

-To better understand and positively influence our overall impact as a firm, we have endorsed the Task Force for Climate Related Financial Disclosures (TCFD).
+This is also why we have endorsed the Task Force for Climate Related Financial Disclosures (TCFD).
 We use it to strengthen our governance, strategy, and risk management, to measure climate related risks and to assess green investment opportunities.
-In the same spirit, we participated in the Swiss Federal Office for the Environment’s Paris Agreement Capital Transition Assessment (PACTA) pilot exercise in 2020 and are in the process of setting shorter term science-based targets where possible.
+We will progressively incorporate material-TCFD aligned disclosures in our annual reporting.

 We strongly stand behind these commitments.
-Our close monitoring of the actions being undertaken by the companies we invest in makes us confident that “net zero” greenhouse gas emissions can be achieved by 2050.
+Our close monitoring of the actions being undertaken by the companies we invest in makes us confident that “net zero” greenhouse gas emissions, while difficult, can be achieved by 2050.
 As active managers, our role is to understand how companies and countries will transition, to track the credibility of their promises and to engage with them to drive progress.

 The following four aspects of our interactions with clients and the assets we manage for them underscore how we are concretely addressing the above commitments.

-Concretely, these strategies allow our clients to invest in technologies, innovation and infrastructure - such as wind, solar and energy efficiency solutions - that are instrumental in accelerating the transition to a low carbon economy and maintaining global warming below two degrees.
-In the water industry, where we are an investment leader, the technologies and resource management companies we invest in are absolutely critical to increasing the resilience and adaptation of our societies to climate change.
+Concretely, these strategies allow our clients to invest in technologies, innovation and infrastructure - such as wind, solar and energy efficiency solutions - that are instrumental in accelerating the transition to a low carbon economy and maintaining global warming to 1.5˚C. In the water industry, where we are an investment leader, the technologies and resource management companies we invest in are absolutely critical to increasing the resilience and adaptation of our societies to climate change.

 As part of our Vision 2025, we will continue to develop innovative investment strategies that provide capital to companies which have a positive impact on the environment and society.
 We are convinced this is the right thing to do for people, planet, and the portfolios of our clients.

-As active investment managers, our role in helping build a green economy extends beyond channelling capital to environmental technology.
+As active investment managers, our role in helping build a green economy extends beyond channeling capital to environmental technology.
 It also involves bringing about positive change in corporate behaviour, where a transition to low carbon is possible and needs to be accelerated.
+This also means ensuring that our natural, economic, and societal systems are resilient to the impacts of climate change if, and when, they arise.

-This is why, throughout our investment activities for private and institutional clients, we deploy active ownership and engagement with the aim of improving the ESG performance of the companies we invest in.
+This is why, throughout our investment activities for private and institutional clients, we deploy active ownership, which includes both engagement and voting, with the aim of improving the ESG performance of the companies we invest in.

 For some companies, such as electricity producers, the low carbon transition is critical given that power generation represents around 25% of global greenhouse gas emissions.
 As a result, for our actively managed assets, we expect energy companies to meet the following minimum standards in order to remain investible: